-Some Things to Consider When Employees are Working Remotely
+Considerations for Employees who are Working Remotely

 Your organization might consider specific policies mandating secure internet connections or virtual private networks with a strict exclusion of public wi-fi.
-And perhaps there should be a policy and process for reporting a security breach if the employee has any reason to believe that business information has been accessed by any unauthorized person(s).
+And there should be a policy and process for reporting a security breach if the employee has any reason to believe that business information has been accessed by any unauthorized person(s).

 And, of course, if budgets permit, it may be prudent to provide remote-work employees with secure computers and other hardware, owned by the organization.
 Related policies could then restrict the processing or storage of any of the organization’s information on the employee’s personal equipment.

 Some employer’s client information may be particularly sensitive.
 Customers have a right (both legal and moral) to expect their confidential information to be protected.
 Employees who are working remotely should be reminded of their obligation to take appropriate precautions to ensure that confidential information not be exposed to third parties, including family members, visitors or any other persons residing, working or simply present at the remote work location.